-The resident will have four to eight week clinical rotations in the areas of:
+The resident will have two to eight week clinical rotations in the areas of:

 - Adult Critical Care